-For those suppliers who are unsuccessful then give them detailed feedback on where they could improve if they bid for work in the future.
+For unsuccessful suppliers, then give them detailed feedback on where they could improve if they bid for work in the future.

-Ensure all your negotiated benefits are reflected in the contract.
-Due to the specific nature of fleet agreements it is likely you will be asked to agree to the suppliers’ contract.
-Some of the clauses in these agreements can be challenging to agree.
-Watch out for GDPR and Cyber Security clauses.
-In our experience these can cause significant issues between legal teams and need addressing early to keep the project on track.
+Ensure all your negotiated benefits reflect in the contract.
+Due to the specific nature of fleet agreements, supplier’s will likely ask you to agree to their contract.
+Some of the clauses in these agreements can be challenging to agree on.
+For example, watch out for GDPR and Cyber Security clauses.
+In our experience, these can cause significant issues between legal teams and need addressing early to keep the project on track.
 Bank owned fleet suppliers are especially challenging due to the compliance rigour required following heavy fines for malpractice.

 Specify commercial elements within the contract.
-Although there are many pricing elements which are variable in vehicle lease pricing, you can identify areas such as interest rate, residual values and administration fees which you can track over the course of the contract.
-It is also advisable to put in a benchmarking clause whereby periodically you have the opportunity to compare pricing on a selection of core vehicles against the market.
+Although there are many variable pricing elements in vehicle lease pricing, you can identify areas such as interest rate, residual values, and administration fees that you can track throughout the contract.
+It is also advisable to put in a benchmarking clause whereby periodically, you have the opportunity to compare pricing on a selection of core vehicles against the market.

-Performance measures such as KPI’s and SLA’s need to be fully scoped and will be important to manage the contract effectively.
+Performance measures such as KPI’s and SLA’s need to be fully scoped and will be essential to manage the contract effectively.
 However, this needs to reflect your strategic objectives.
-Many measures put forward by the fleet management companies will be related to what they can easily measure, rather than what is important to you.
-Make sure key measures have some teeth and failure to perform adequately has appropriate consequences.
+Many measures put forward by the fleet management companies will be related to what they can easily measure rather than what is important to you.
+Make sure key measures have some teeth, and failure to perform adequately has appropriate consequences.

-New supply agreements need to be implemented effectively to realise the benefits of changing provider.
+Implement new supply agreements effectively to realise the benefits of changing providers.

-The Implementation should be planned correctly to ensure there is enough internal resource available to support the supplier team.
-Failure to provide enough resource risks failure of implementation and create issues which may be beyond the control of the supplier.
+Plan the implementation correctly to ensure there are enough internal resources available to support the supplier team.
+Failure to provide enough resource risks failure of implementation and create issues that may be beyond the supplier’s control.

-The implementation should be run by the customer.
-Many suppliers will want to control this, but it is worthwhile dedicating resource to own the process.
-The customer can then drive key milestone dates and liaise effectively with the outgoing supply chain
+The customer should run the implementation.
+Of course, many suppliers will want to control this, but it is worthwhile dedicating resources to own the process.
+Consequently, the customer can then drive key milestone dates and liaise effectively with the outgoing supply chain.

-The implementation also needs cover the setup of ongoing governance processes once the contract has gone live.
-This should include regular meetings which follow a set agenda with agreed stakeholders from the customer and from the supplier.
-A broader communications plan should support the governance keeping the wider stakeholder group appraised of the market, any changes and influences.
+The implementation also needs to cover the setup of ongoing governance processes once the contract has gone live.
+For example, this should include regular meetings which follow a set agenda with agreed stakeholders from the customer and the supplier.
+In addition, a broader communications plan should support the governance keeping the wider stakeholder group appraised of the market, any changes and influences.